 In addition to his design experience, while City Traffic Engineer, Jere oversaw the design-build of improvements to over 25 traffic signals while managing the overall operations of a joint TxDOT/City Traffic Management Center (TMC) with over 190 signals, 6 freeway cameras, and 3 freeway dynamic message signs (DMS).
 Mr. Hart has been actively involved in research including making multiple presentations on traffic operations and safety at national and statewide meetings for the Institute of Transportation Engineers (he is a fellow & life member) and American Public Works Association (member and past president of South Plains Branch).
 Jere served on the Transportation Research Board (TRB)- Panel for NCHRP 17-35 Evaluation of Safety Strategies at Signalized Intersections from 2005-2011.
 Mr. Hart served as the chairman of the Lubbock MPO’s Transportation Advisory Committee (2006-08) and was the lead for the MPO’s Congestion Management System and ITS Master Plan (6/94 – 9/08).

 While at R2M Engineering Jere has been involved in the design of 4 traffic signals, in Lubbock (one on FM 1585 & Quaker), Amarillo (Loop 335 & Legend Ave), and Midland (Briarwood & Holiday Hill) including close coordination with both the Lubbock and Amarillo District Offices of TxDOT as well as the local cities’ staffs.
-He leads a customer focused team with emphasis on delivering quality & safe projects as well as customer satisfaction.
-Jere understands the key challenges facing the Transportation Engineering industry including an emphasis on safety, and brings strong experience in both public service and private sector consulting.
-These combined are keys to providing timely, creative, safe, and quality service to transportation partners in both the public and private sector.
+He leads a customer-focused team with an emphasis on delivering quality & safe projects as well as customer satisfaction.
+Jere understands the key challenges facing the Transportation Engineering industry including an emphasis on safety and brings strong experience in both public service and private sector consulting.
+These combined are keys to providing timely, creative, safe, and quality service to transportation partners in both the public and private sectors.